bethelike98/ENTITY-Final-Project/README.md

 What words contribute to how a tweet's sentiment is classified?

 ## Second Question - Decision Tree
-Given a training set, where is a tweet likely to fall on a sentiment scale?
+Given a testing set, where is a tweet likely to fall on a sentiment scale?